Exfiltration, Red Teaming

 Introduction to Data Exfiltration

-DNS Protocol and it’s working
+DNS Protocol and its working

 The DNS protocol works on TCP/UPD port 53.
 It is a stateless protocol as it exchanges specific information.
 It allows a network to connect to the internet and without it, all the surfing on the internet would be impossible and far-fetched.
-Its function is to translate IP address to hostnames (for the convenience of the user) and vice versa.
+Its function is to translate IP addresses to hostnames (for the convenience of the user) and vice versa.
 Hence the utmost importance of DNS in a network.

-DNS Data Exfiltration and it’s working
+DNS Data Exfiltration and its working

 Introduction to DNSteal

 DNSteal is a tool that sets up a fake DNS server and allows an attacker to sneak in a network.
-As the name suggests it is based on DNS protocol and works on port 53.
+As the name suggests, it is based on the DNS protocol and works on port 53.
 It is used to extract data from the target after setting up the connection and is one of the best tools for DNS Data Exfiltration.
 Multiple files can be extracted using this tool.
 It also supports Gzip file compression.
 It all lets you manage the size of packets which carries your data over the network to reduce suspicions.

 Proof of Concept